Combe Martin: History

 Evidence of Iron Age occupation includes the nearby Newberry Castle fort.

 The toponym "Combe" is derived from Old English cumb meaning "wooded valley".
-It derives ultimately from the same Brythonic source as the Welsh cwm, also of the same meaning.
+It derives ultimately from the same Brythonic source as the Welsh cwm,Cornish kom also of the same meaning.
 The name was recorded as Comer in 1128.

 The 'Martin' suffix on the place name is from the name of the FitzMartin family, feudal barons of Barnstaple, from which large barony the manor of Combe was held.
 The FitzMartins held the barony following the marriage of Nicholas FitzMartin (d.1260) to Maud de Tracy, heiress of the barony of Barnstaple, until the death of his grandson William II FitzMartin in 1326 who left his two sisters co-heiresses.

 There are several disused silver mines on the eastern ridge and evidence of tunnels can still be seen, as well as the remains of a wheelhouse used to lift ore from the mine.
 There are items in the Crown Jewels made from Combe Martin silver and a large part of the war expenses of Edward III and Henry V were paid for by the sale of silver mined here.

 The unusual dedication of the parish church St Peter ad Vincula to St Peter ad Vincula ("St. Peter in Chains") is derived from the ancient Basilica of San Pietro in Vincoli in Rome.

 One of the village's unusual features is the Pack o' Cards public house built around 1700 by George Ley.
 Reputed to have been funded by his gambling successes, it originally had 52 windows, 13 rooms and four floors (matching the numbers from a pack of cards).

+In the 19th century, the village name was spelt as Combmartin.